-Our approach is to look at the importance of the sport coach as an educator.
-You’ll gain an insight into the principles of learning and how they can be applied in both teaching and coaching practice within a range of different educational settings.
-We offer you a thorough grounding in contemporary theory, drawing on disciplines such as educational psychology and human development.
-This gives you an excellent head start if you want to progress to teacher training.
+Exploring the importance of the sport coach as an educator, you'll study the principles of learning and how they can be applied in both teaching and coaching practice within educational settings.
+We offer a thorough grounding in contemporary theory, drawing on disciplines like educational psychology and human development.

-We have devised this course in consultation with key stakeholders from both the sports industry and the education sector so that it matches employers’ needs.
+This course has been created in consultation with key stakeholders from both the sports industry and the education sector so that it matches employers’ needs.
 You’ll engage with our extensive professional networks, including opportunities for work experience, coaching practice and industry-backed research.

 Build your portfolio of skills

 Beyond the core content of your degree, we help you develop important transferable skills and intellectual abilities that will take you far.
-Our Steps to Success programme runs alongside the course to promote your personal and academic development and help you chart your future career direction.
+Our Steps to Success programme runs alongside the course to support your personal and academic development, and help you chart your future career direction.

 You could take part in additional training to add further professional qualifications to your CV, including coaching badges and other awards given by the national governing bodies for specific sports.

 To help you prepare for study at postgraduate level, you will also gain experience of academic research, conduct an independent investigation into a topic of your choice, and have the opportunity to present at a conference hosted by the University.

 You'll also be able to gain experience through fieldtrips.
 The images below showcase a fieldtrip to Pembrokeshire that our third year students went on.
 The trip included a range of exciting activities including surfing, axe throwing, camping, hiking and outdoor survival skills.